Senior Director Regulatory Affairs

 - Advanced degree in a life science required, e.g. PhD, PharmD or Master’s degree.
 An equivalent combination of relevant education and applicable job experience may be considered

 - A minimum of 12 years progressively responsible experience in regulatory affairs management in the pharmaceutical/biotechnology with a minimum of 8 years in a leadership role preferred.
 Experience in neuroscience drug development a plus.

 - Thorough knowledge of US and international regulations as they apply to pharmaceutical and biologic drug development

-- Prior experience leading regulatory agency interactions, meetings (including Advisory Committees or Scientific Advise procedures)
+- Experience managing development of NDAs,/MAAs, as well as considerable experience leading regulatory agency interactions, meetings (including Advisory Committees or Scientific Advise procedures)

 - Full lifecycle experience from early development to managing marketed products

 - Ability to work in a cross-functional team environment and a flexible team-oriented perspective

 - Excellent verbal and written communication skills as well as interpersonal, management, and organizational skills

 - Demonstrated problem solving abilities and conflict resolution skills

 - Proficiency in MS Office applications and internet researching